Division of Strategy and Policy

 Director of Data Analysis and Research | 919-962-4549

-Schoenheit received a bachelor of science in pure mathematics, a masters of science in mathematics, and graduate certificates in statistics and operations research from the College of Charleston.
-She is currently pursuing a PhD in Educational Leadership, Policy, and Human Development from NC State University.
+Schoenheit received a bachelor of science in pure mathematics, a master of science in mathematics, and graduate certificates in statistics and operations research from the College of Charleston.
+She is currently pursuing a Ph.D. in educational leadership, policy, and human development from NC State University.

 Access and Success Initiatives Manager | 919-962-5217

 Walton has served in business operations and program administration roles within multiple sectors.
 Most recently, she fostered innovation efforts, including the creation of a citywide training academy for strategic planning and performance analytics, as a budget and management analyst with the City of Raleigh.
 In a similar role within Orange County Government (NC), she coordinated the grant administration and assessment process for over 40 nonprofit agencies.
-She has also held program administration roles with within higher education and nonprofits.
+She has also held program administration roles in higher education and nonprofit organizations.

 Executive Assistant to Dr. Andrew Kelly | 919-962-6082

-Monique Keyes comes to the System Office with a background in the legal field serving as a family law paralegal in the Triangle Area for the last three years.
-Ms. Keyes holds a bachelor’s degree in English from Hampton University and a Paralegal Certificate from the University of North Carolina at Chapel Hill’s Paralegal Certificate Program.
-As an executive assistant in Strategy and Policy Ms. Keyes assists with administrative office needs as well projects and events.
+Monique Keyes has a background in the legal field, serving as a family law paralegal in the Triangle Area for three years.
+Ms. Keyes holds a bachelor’s degree in English from Hampton University and a paralegal certificate from the University of North Carolina at Chapel Hill’s Paralegal Certificate Program.
+As an executive assistant in Strategy and Policy, Keyes helps with administrative office needs and helps coordinate projects and events.